Speak-to-Structure: Evaluating LLMs in Open-domain Natural Language-Driven Molecule Generation: Introduction

 \section{Introduction}

-Molecule discovery plays a pivotal role in various scientific research fields, from pharmaceuticals \citep{keiser2010chemical} to materials science \citep{higuchi2023material}.
+Molecule discovery plays a pivotal role in various scientific research fields \citep{liu2026enhancing,liu2025glprotein,zhang2025graphatc,cao2022identifying,li2026molvibench}, from pharmaceuticals \citep{keiser2010chemical} to materials science \citep{higuchi2023material}.
 Traditionally, this is a trial-and-error process \citep{ekins2024lab} that requires extensive experimentation and data analysis \citep{mattern2023automated}, often taking over a decade to bring a new drug candidate to market \citep{lee2018evaluating}.

-Recently, Large Language Models (LLMs) have demonstrated great potential in molecule discovery \citep{edwards2021text2mol, edwards2022translation} by leveraging their powerful language understanding and robust reasoning abilities \citep{achiam2023gpt}.
-Molecules can be represented as SMILES strings \citep{weininger1988smiles}, which allows LLMs to process molecules as textual strings, effectively bridging the gap between molecular structures and natural language.
-Meanwhile, by aligning molecules with textual descriptions \citep{edwards2022translation}, LLMs can assist chemists in interpreting chemical knowledge, suggesting structural modifications, and predicting compound properties \citep{li2024large, zhang2024chemllm}, thereby significantly streamlining the molecule discovery process.
+Recently, Large Language Models (LLMs) have demonstrated great potential in molecule discovery \citep{edwards2021text2mol, edwards2022translation, chitsaz2025novomolgen, wang2025chem,li2025chemvlm} by leveraging their powerful language understanding and robust reasoning abilities \citep{achiam2023gpt}.
+Molecules can be represented as linearized representations like SMILES \citep{weininger1988smiles} and SELFIES \cite{krenn2022selfies}, which allows LLMs to process molecules as textual strings, effectively bridging the gap between molecular structures and natural language.
+Meanwhile, by aligning molecules with textual descriptions \citep{edwards2022translation,chen2025hierarchical}, LLMs can assist chemists in interpreting chemical knowledge, suggesting structural modifications, and predicting compound properties \citep{li2024large, zhang2024chemllm}, thereby significantly streamlining the molecule discovery process.